What is your data value? Data monetization examples

 Can your company value its data?
 It’s probably precious, but who can tell how much is it worth?
-The value of data can grow every moment, by gaining more insights about customers, by selling it to the other parties, or by producing more data on your company’s own.
-Through data monetization, your business can start treating information as an asset and gain benefits from taking its value to the maximum.
+The data value can grow every moment by gaining more insights about customers, selling it to other parties, or by producing more data on your company’s own.
+Thanks to the below data monetization examples, we can make your business start treating information as an asset and gain benefits from taking its value to the maximum.

 We already mentioned it before, but we’re going to say it over and over again – data monetization pays off.
 If you’re a company that operates on customers’ data, you probably know that already.
-But if you don’t believe us, here are a few real-life data monetization examples of how companies can use data analysis to make profits.
+But if you don’t believe us, here are a few real-life data monetization examples of how companies can make profits from the analysis of data value.

 Companies like Google and Amazon are known of platforms that make the shopping experience easier for customers around the world.
 You type the known address, and you search items for purchase.
 But there is more to that for the mentioned companies.
-They continue to optimize their platforms experience through data, which they reinvest back into their platform.
+They continue optimising their platform’s experience through data, which they reinvest into their platform.
 Creating new data-based features such as reviews, suggestions and personalized content makes more customers come back to the platform.
-More customers mean more companies willing to promote their products through Google and Amazon enriched with data which, once again, produces more data.
+More customers mean more companies willing to promote their products through Google and Amazon enriched with data, which produces more data.
 Data production helps keep their platforms relevant.

-Data monetization use cases are all around us, and here’s another proof.
-Uber, one of the most popular ridesharing services, knows the location of its users’ thanks to GPS but also based upon their pick-up and drop-off locations.
+Data monetization use cases are all around us, and here’s another piece of proof.
+Uber, one of the most popular ridesharing services, knows the location of its user’s thanks to GPS but also based on their pick-up and drop-off locations.
 With users’ permission, Uber may sell this data to other businesses.
-Other companies use this data to provide different vouchers, promotions or discounts, that encourage consumers to spend money on their products.
+Other companies use this data to provide different vouchers, promotions or discounts that encourage consumers to spend money on their products.
 Now, with Uber Eats, it is even more visible.
-Personalized messages, with the information tailored to the specific customer, about the particular discount – that helps both businesses profit from it.
+Personalized messages, with information tailored to the specific customer about the discount, help both businesses profit from it.

-And last, but not least, a bit different example of data monetization.
+And last but not least, a bit different example of data monetization.
 Nevertheless, it also brought great value.
-On May 26, 2018, the cyclone Mekunu hit the southwestern part of Oman.
-Reaching the Oman residents with a call to evacuation as quickly as possible, became a matter of life or death.
+On May 26, 2018, cyclone Mekunu hit the southwestern part of Oman.
+Reaching the Oman residents with a call to evacuation as quickly as possible became a matter of life or death.
 Omantel, the first and leading telecommunications services provider, decided to support local authorities, using one of the services from its portfolio.
-That’s why TASIL team redesigned the system at an unprecedented pace to meet the requirements resulting from a crisis.
+That’s why the TASIL team redesigned the system at an unprecedented pace to meet the requirements resulting from a crisis.
 TASIL, using gathered data and real-time algorithms, managed to locate all people who were in the affected areas.
-Within three days, it had sent SMSes to 340,000 people saving peoples lives.
-You can see, commercial (in this case – telco) data can be worth even as much as people’s lives.
+Within three days, it had sent SMSes to 340,000 people saving people’s lives.
+You can see that commercial (in this case – telco) data value can be worth even as much as people’s lives.

-With all the data monetization use cases, gathered above, we can say definitely that this trend is around us in every way.
+With all the data monetization use cases gathered above, we can say definitely that this trend is around us in every way.
 So, is there the best idea on how to monetize it?
 That’s a tough one to assume.
 We can always assist your company in your data strategy to see visible profits.
-Before that, to become more convinced about the whole idea of data monetization, check our simulator and see how much is your data worth.
+Before that, to become more convinced about the whole idea of data monetization, check our simulator and see your data worth.
 The results may wow you!

 We designed a calculator that can help with assessing your potential earnings in just two simple steps.
 Are you interested?
 Here’s how to do it!

 - First, enter the number of opt-ins you have.
-What’s opt-ins, you may ask?
-It’s the number of people, your customers, that gave your company permission to receive any marketing or sales messages.
+What are opt-ins, you may ask?
+The number of people, your customers, that gave your company permission to receive marketing or sales messages.

 - Then, choose which type of revenue streams your company would like to use for monetizing the data.
 There are different types, like simple messages, dedicated offers within the app, mobile displays and more.
 The type of streams you can take into consideration depends on the business model you have.

 And voila!
-Your company’s estimated earnings in five-years are ready.
-Of course, it cannot be taken with a 100% accuracy, because it varies accordingly to different factors.
+Your company’s estimated earnings in five years are ready.
+Of course, it cannot be taken with 100% accuracy because it varies accordingly to different factors.
 How about we make the amount even bigger?